sheuschk/internship_mysite/README.md

 # internship_mysite
 This website is based on the official [django tutorial](https://www.djangoproject.com/start/).
 It could be used to start polls or just ask questions.
 The administrator can create questions and add them to a survey.
 Everybody can see the results.
+On this way the administrator can asks his friends for events or ideas, completly anonym.

 Author: Simon Heuschkel

-flake 8 score:

 deployment:
 * no requirement.txt or Pipfile is written